markqvist/Sideband/README.md

 # Install the Sideband application:
 pip install sbapp

-# Find the Sideband application in your launcher,
-# or run it directly from the command line:
-sideband

-# You can also run Sideband with more verbose
-# log output enabled:
-sideband -v

-# You can also run Sideband in headless daemon
-# mode, for example as a telemetry collector:
-sideband --daemon

 # If you intend to run Sideband in headless
 # daemon mode, you can also install it without
 # any of the normal UI dependencies: